Accretion and Structure of Radiating Disks: Introduction

+The main goal of this investigation is to find a simple selfconsistent model of steady accretion with radiation and to study its structure.
+We considered a scenario with a geometrically thick selfgravitating Newtonian disk \citep[as in][]{hashimoto_et_al_1995}, in which the mass accretion rate is prescribed a priori \citep[as in][]{paczynski_abramowicz_1982}.
+We assumed, following \citet{paczynski_abramowicz_1982}, that matter spirals inwards in the immediate vicinity of the central disk plane $z=0$, where radiation is generated, by a phenomenological mechanism that is inessential for the purpose of this analysis.
+This radiation interacts with the gas in the bulk of the disk through Thompson scattering (i.e., we employed the thin-gas approximation).
+The structure of the bulk is then obtained from the hydrodynamic equations (that include a radiation force) supplemented by the energy conservation equation.
+We demonstrate that a self-contained description of accretion disks emerges -- a simple variant of radiation hydrodynamics.
+The whole problem is then analysed numerically, without any other simplifications.

-In this paper we will consider an alternative scenario.
-We investigate a Newtonian hydrostationary disk in which the mass accretion rate function is included into primary data.
-This approach is inspired by the classical accretion model of \citet{Bondi}, in which one prescribes the mass accretion rate $\dot M$.
-The mass accretion rate is not arbitrary, it has to agree with other accretion data: the asymptotic mass density $\rho_\infty$, speed of sound $a_\infty$ and the equation of state, but it can be chosen as one of primordial elements of construction of Bondi-type solutions \citep{PRD2006}.
-As a consequence the structure of the accreting spherical ball of fluid depends on $\dot M$.
-It has been recently discovered that these models are stable, even if selfgravity is taken into account \citep{MM08}.
-We implement an analogous construction for accretion disks.
-We demonstrate that a self-contained description of accretion disks can be obtained in the framework of a simple variant of radiation hydrodynamics.
+Our approach is inspired by the classical accretion model of \citet{Bondi}, in which one prescribes the mass accretion rate $\dot M$.
+The mass accretion rate is not arbitrary, it has to agree with other accretion data: the asymptotic mass density $\rho_\infty$, the speed of sound $a_\infty$ and the equation of state.
+In the original model of Bondi the selfgravity of gas has been ignored, but an analogous construction gives a model that also includes selfgravity \citep{PRD2006}.
+As a consequence, the structure of the accreting spherical ball of fluid depends on $\dot M$.
+It has recently been discovered that these models are stable, even if selfgravity is taken into account \citep{MM08}.